 This plan is dynamic and reflects the current situation.
 As we learn more about COVID-19 and local or national conditions change, our plans and procedures will evolve.
 Changes will be posted to this site.
-Contact the Office of Student Life’s [email protected] with questions.
+Contact Org Help with any questions.
 You can continue to find university-wide COVID-19 information on the GW Coronavirus Response website.

 Most recent updates include: